Forever Your Girl (song)

 "Forever Your Girl" is a song by American singer Paula Abdul from her debut studio album, Forever Your Girl (1988).
 The song was written and produced by Oliver Leiber, with additional production by Keith "K.C."
 Cohen.
 Virgin Records released it as the album's fourth single on February 20, 1989.
 "Forever Your Girl" spent two weeks atop the US Billboard Hot 100 in May 1989, reached number 28 on the Billboard Dance Club Play chart, and peaked at number 11 on the Billboard Adult Contemporary chart.
 Worldwide, it peaked at number one in Canada and number nine in Finland.

 Composition and lyrics

 The song is about loyalty in a relationship.
-The female vocalist proclaims that, despite rumors that others may be interested in her, none of those matter because she will remain faithful to the man she loves; she will remain "forever his girl."
-The single version differs slightly from the album version, as it uses more of the background male vocal featuring the Wild Pair, Bruce DeShazer, and Marvin Gunn.
+Abdul proclaims that, despite rumors that others may be interested in her, none of those matter because she will remain faithful to the man she loves; she will remain "forever his girl."
+The single version differs slightly from the album version, as it uses more of the background male vocal featuring the Wild Pair, Bruce DeShazer and Marvin Gunn.